nxthongbk/MangOH-Alcohol/code_review.md

 ```
 [Thong]
-In my design there are 3 apps.
+In my design there are 3 apps:
 AlcoholSensorService: creates api for another app/component using. not only datahub app.
 It same with LedService or Battery Service that we developed before
 AlcoholSensorToDatahub: Demos how to send sensor value to datahub
 AlcoholSensorDisplay: Demos how to get data from datahub